ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 Now we will be looking at series circuit elements.
 This is when we have components in a circuit going back to back as can be seen in Figure 2.

 ::: Exercise
-1. See the circuit shown in Figure 2.
+1. Examine the circuit shown in Figure 2.
 Two resistors of resistance **R** $=2200\ \Omega$ are wired in series with an ammeter and connected to the 0–20 volt power supply.
 The ammeter will measure the current (mA) flowing through the circuit.
 The voltmeter is connected across the two resistors to measure the total voltage drop.

 ![Figure 2: Two resistors of resistance **R** are wired in series.](imgs/Figure2_Part2Circuit.jpg)